joaoloss/UOL-news-scrapping/README.md

 ```

 - `--quiet`: If enabled, it will suppress the logs will not be displayed in the terminal.
-- `--year-folder`: either the year folder to process all files, or the name of a specific file inside a year folder.
+- `--path`: Either the year folder to process all files, or the name of a specific file inside a year folder.
+Example: `--path 2019` or `--path 1-2019.txt`.